l2957994/flash-loan-agent/README.md

-Please add me as a Agent Developer [Published] on Discord, my username is l2957994#0496.
-# Flash Loan Attack Agent
+# High Gas Agent

 ## Description

-This agent detects transactions with Aave flash loans with losses of at least 200 eth for interested protocols
+This agent detects transactions with high gas consumption

-## Requires Trace Data?

-Yes

 ## Supported Chains

 - Ethereum
+- List any other chains this agent can support e.g. BSC

 ## Alerts

+Describe each of the type of alerts fired by this agent

-- FORTA-5
+- FORTA-1
-  - Fired when a transaction has a flash loan involving a loss for an interested protocol
+  - Fired when a transaction consumes more gas than 1,000,000 gas
-  - Severity is always set to "high"
+  - Severity is always set to "medium" (mention any conditions where it could be something else)
-  - Type is always set to "suspicious"
+  - Type is always set to "suspicious" (mention any conditions where it could be something else)
-  - Metadata fields
-    - "protocolAddress": the address of the affected protocol
-    - "balanceDiff": the resulting loss in wei
-    - "loans": list of flash loan events in the transaction
+  - Mention any other type of metadata fields included with this alert

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0x59faab5a1911618064f1ffa1e4649d85c99cfd9f0d64dcebbc1af7d7630da98b (Yearn Dai exploit: https://github.com/yearn/yearn-security/blob/master/disclosures/2021-02-04.md)
+- 0x1b71dcc24657989f920d627c7768f545d70fcb861c9a05824f7f5d056968aeee (1,094,700 gas)
+- 0x8df0579bf65e859f87c45b485b8f1879c56bc818043c3a0d6870c410b5013266 (2,348,226 gas)